JonathanGarro/sims-portal-releases/README.md

 - Patch (0.0.X) releases are minor bug fixes and code enhancements.
 - Minor (0.X.0) and major (X.0.0) releases introduce new features and follow the Washington DC Metro system's station names on the Red Line, starting at Shady Grove.

+# 1.4.4 (Grosvenor-Strathmore) - 2023-07-30

+## New Features

+### API

+- **Emergency Table Queries**: The API now accepts queries of the `emergencies` table, and accepts the following optional parameters: `status`, `emergency_id`, `iso3`.
+It adds a calculated column that shows the total number of assignments.
+See API documentation for more information.

+## Fixes

+- **Validation on Edited Email Address**: There was no form validation message shown to the user when trying to update their account with an already-registered email address.
+The system will now give clear feedback when a conflict occurs.

 # 1.4.3 (Grosvenor-Strathmore) - 2023-07-28

 ## Changes